How to be your own Valentine—without the chocolate-coated calories

 What better holiday than Valentine’s Day to focus on showing a little self-love and compassion for your busy, hardworking self?
-The stores are filled with chocolate and champagne, but there are ways to treat yourself and give yourself some much needed self-care and me-time that won’t leave you worrying about stepping on the scale.
+The stores are filled with chocolate and champagne, but there are ways to treat yourself and give yourself some much-needed self-care and me-time that won’t leave you worrying about stepping on the scale.

-Here are ten lovely things to do for yourself today and everyday Valentine!
+Here are ten lovely things to do for yourself today and every day Valentine!

 1. Commit to sleep.
-If you aren’t regularly getting 7.5 hours a night of zzzzzzzs, this may be the number one thing you can do to improve your energy, clarity, pleasant personality, and to control your appetite.
+If you aren’t regularly getting 7.5 hours a night of zzzzzzzs, this may be the number one thing you can do to improve your energy, clarity, pleasant personality, and to control overeating.
 Did you know that one study found getting less than six hours of sleep each night to be one of the most powerful predictors of on-the-job-burnout?
 If you can’t get your sleep all at once, don’t downplay the power of a good nap.
-Research shows that naps can improve performance, vigilence, and even memory.
+Research shows that naps can improve performance, vigilance, and even memory.

 3. Throw yourself a (tea) party.
-Find a low calorie, hot beverage to luxuriate in once a day.
+Find a low-calorie hot beverage to luxuriate in once a day.
 A fragrant, warm, soothing cup of tea can create an instant cue to take a deep breath, clear your head, and enjoy a few moments of coziness with your sweet self.

 5. Let go of some of the static in your life.
 Do you really need to hear it every time an email lands in your inbox?
 Turn off as many of those noisy alerts as you can on your phone and your computer and experience the joy of not being pulled off-task every time somebody else has a different agenda for you (that’s what emails are, aren’t they?).

 6. Do something that makes you smile every day.
 Figure out what it is and make it routine.
-If you haven’t had your smile fix already today, go find it now.
+If you haven’t had your smile fix already today, go get it now.
 You’ll get bonus points and smiles if you are able to share what lit you up with somebody else.

 7. Get a helper’s high.
 Did you know that there is such thing as a helper’s high and that altruism can actually reduce stress?
 Doing something kind for others makes us happier and although being of service is important, there are countless little ways to make a difference.
 Try spreading a little magic by setting the goal of giving at least one unexpected compliment, appreciation, or random act of kindness every day.
-Feel the glow of watching others’ light up and seeing them feel lighter.
+Feel the glow of watching others light up and seeing them feel lighter.